javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 AND'ing the whole path to the property ensures that all components exist (if not, the evaluation stops), but also isn't ideal.

-As you can see, the property names are still duplicated in the code.
+As you can see, property names are still duplicated in the code.
 E.g. in the code above, `user.address` appears three times.

 That's why the optional chaining `?.` was added to the language.
 To solve this problem once and for all!